 Being alerted to a security event is one thing but understanding what it means in the broader scope of the company assets is another.
-Kemp Flowmon ADS 11.3 will make your situational assessment much easier by introducing the MITRE ATT&CK matrix coming in spring 2021.
+Kemp Flowmon ADS 11.3 will make your situational assessment much easier thanks to the MITRE ATT&CK matrix introduced in spring 2021.

 Figure 5 – MITRE ATT&CK dashboard

 The MITRE ATT&CK is a framework that describes adversary activities from the initial steps through to impact.
 The ADS user interface leverages the framework to visualize the situation, allowing you to get an immediate picture and understand the scope of the breach, its severity, and anticipate its possible escalation.